Met4FoF/agentMET4FOF/README.md

    environment on your computer, or
 2. you [install Docker](https://docs.docker.com/get-docker/), [start agentMET4FOF in
    a container](https://agentmet4fof.readthedocs.io/en/latest/INSTALL.html#start-a-container-from-the-image)
-   and visit the Jupyter Notebook Server and the agentMET4FOF Dashboard directly in your browser.
+   and visit the Jupyter Notebook server and the agentMET4FOF dashboard directly in your browser.

 In the [video tutorials series](#video-tutorial-series)